apache/spark/docs/apache-airflow/howto/connection.rst

 Custom connection types
 -----------------------

-Airflow allows to define custom connection types - including modification of the add/edit form for the connections.
-Custom connection types are defined in community maintained providers, but also you can add custom providers, that can add their own connection types.
-See :doc:`apache-airflow-providers:index` for description on how to add your own connection type via custom providers.
+Airflow allows the definition of custom connection types - including modifications of the add/edit form for the connections.
+Custom connection types are defined in community maintained providers, but you can can also add a custom provider that adds custom connection types.
+See :doc:`apache-airflow-providers:index` for description on how to add custom providers.

 The custom connection types are defined via Hooks delivered by the providers.
-The Hooks can implement methods defined in the protocol :class:`~airflow.hooks.base_hook.DiscoverableHook`.
-Note that your custom Hook should not derive from the class, the class is merely there to document expectations about class fields and methods that your Hook might define.
+The Hooks can implement methods defined in the protocol class :class:`~airflow.hooks.base_hook.DiscoverableHook`.
+Note that your custom Hook should not derive from this class, this class is a dummy example to document expectations regarding about class fields and methods that your Hook might define.
+Another good example is :py:class:`~airflow.providers.jdbc.hooks.jdbc.JdbcHook`.

-By implementing those method in the hooks of yours and exposing them via ``hook-class-names`` array in the provider meta-data you can customize Airflow by:
+By implementing those methods in your hooks and exposing them via ``hook-class-names`` array in the provider meta-data you can customize Airflow by:

-* Adding custom connection type
+* Adding custom connection types
 * Adding automated Hook creation from the connection type
 * Adding custom form widget to display and edit custom "extra" parameters in your connection URL
 * Hiding fields that are not used for your connection
 * Adding placeholders showing examples of how fields should be formatted

-You can read more about details how to add custom connection type in the :doc:`apache-airflow-providers:index`
+You can read more about details how to add custom provider packages in the :doc:`apache-airflow-providers:index`